 A common consequence of R's nifty vectorization is confusion regarding how to use if when writing code.
-R's if function is not vectorized, which means it is usually not very useful when creating new variables, and users are better off instead using either ifelse or subscripting.
+R's if function is not vectorized, which means it is usually not very useful when creating new variables, and users are better off using either ifelse or subscripting.
+Another way of thinking about it is:

 if is not vectorized